ImaanBontle/SDV-immersive-weathers/README.md

 <!--Supported-->
 ### Supported Mods <a id="supported"></a>

-The following mods are officially supported and will activate special functionality in-game when used.
+These mods are officially supported and will activate special functionality in-game.

 - **[Generic Mod Config Menu][gmcm-link]** - allows editing of the config options in-game.
 - **[Even Better RNG][even-better-rng-link]** - enables more accurate dice rolls for tomorrow's weather.